-The Team is currently trialling a number of approaches to improving biodiversity from changes to the maintenance regime of roadside verges.
+The Team is currently trialling several approaches to improving biodiversity from changes to the maintenance regime of roadside verges.

 Waste and transport Team

 The Council is a designated Waste Collection Authority and has a statutory duty under the Environmental Protection Act 1990 to arrange for the collection of household waste and the collection of commercial waste if requested.